Key Takeaways

 Childhood upbringing

 Our childhood experiences play an important role in who we are as adults.
-Someone who grows up with abuse, neglect, or limited family support may be more likely to develop a superiority complex as a way to cope with feelings of inferiority and low self-esteem.
+Someone who grows up with abuse, neglect, or limited family support may be more likely to develop a superiority complex as a way to cope with feelings of insecurity and low self-esteem.
 Conversely, people who grow up with excessive praise or pampering can also develop a superiority complex based on a sense of entitlement.

 Mental health concerns